wbsllc/website/_portfolio/now-scheduling.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Now Scheduling for Fall 2023!
+  title: Now Scheduling
   subtitle: BCBA Coverage for Providers
   thumbnail: assets/img/portfolio/monthly-planner.png

 #what displays when the item is clicked:
-title: Now Scheduling for Fall 2023!
+title: Now Scheduling
 subtitle: BCBA Coverage for Providers
 image: assets/img/portfolio/monthly-planner.png #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text